Making Love vs Sex: 11 Key Differences

 Making love mostly occurs within the premises of a loving or romantic relationship.

-A research paper published in 2018 states that in long-term romantic relationships, higher emotional intimacy leads to greater sexual desire, which in turn increases the likelihood of partnered sexual activity.
+A 2018 study published in the Journal of Social and Personal Relationships found that in long-term romantic relationships, higher levels of emotional intimacy are linked to greater sexual desire, which in turn increases the likelihood of partnered sexual activity.

 Sex may not have any emotional attachment between both parties.
 This is one major difference between true love vs fake love.